Halcyon (genus)

 Halcyon (/ˈhælkiən/) is a genus of the tree kingfishers, near passerine birds in the subfamily Halcyoninae.

 Taxonomy

-The genus Halcyon was introduced by the English naturalist and artist William John Swainson in 1821.
+The genus Halcyon was introduced by the English naturalist and artist William Swainson in 1821.
 He named the type species as the woodland kingfisher (Halcyon senegalensis).

 "Halcyon" is a name for a bird in Greek legend generally associated with the kingfisher.
 There was an ancient belief that the bird nested on the sea, which it calmed in order to lay its eggs on a floating nest.
 Two weeks of calm weather were therefore expected around the winter solstice.
 This myth leads to the use of halcyon as a term for peace or calmness.